Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Introduction

 \section{Introduction}

-A famous problem related to the classical Hardy space $H^p(\rn)$, introduced by Fefferman and Stein \cite{fs72}, is the characterization of Fourier transform $\widehat{f}$ of a distribution $f$ which belongs to $H^p(\rn)$.
-Recall that in 1974, Coifman \cite{coi74} characterized $f$ via entire function of exponential type for $n=1$, where $f\in H^p(\rn)$ with $p\in(0,1]$.
-Later, a number of authors investigated the characterisation of $\widehat{f}$ with distribution $f$ belonging to Hardy spaces in higher dimensions; see, for instance, \cite{bw13,col82,gk01,tw80}.
-In particular, it is well known that Taibleson and Weiss \cite{tw80} proved that, for any given $p\in(0,1]$, the Fourier transform of $f\in H^p(\rn)$ coincides with a continuous function $g$ in the sense of tempered distributions and there exists a positive constant $C$, independent of $f$ and $g$, such that, for any $x\in\rn$,
+In 1972, Fefferman and Stein \cite{fs72} introduced a famous problem, that is, what is the characterization of the Fourier transform $\widehat{f}$ of a distribution $f$ from the classical Hardy space $H^p(\rn)$.
+Recall that, in 1974, Coifman \cite{coi74} characterized $\widehat{f}$ via the entire function of exponential type for $n=1$, where $f\in H^p(\rr)$ with $p\in(0,1]$.
+Since then, many researchers investigated the characterization of $\widehat{f}$ with the distribution $f$ from Hardy spaces with $n\geq2$; see, for instance, \cite{bw13,col82,gk01,tw80}.
+In particular, Taibleson and Weiss \cite{tw80} proved that, for any given $p\in(0,1]$, the Fourier transform of $f\in H^p(\rn)$ coincides with a continuous function $F$ in the sense of tempered distributions and there exists a positive constant $C$, independent of $f$ and $F$, such that, for any $x\in\rn$,